 As mentioned above, you’re limited to the below choices when selecting a Header:

 - Degree programs

 - Service catalog

 These headers have a clear bias that favors industries with the highest average costs per click.
-Take “Insurance coverage” – insurance keywords are among the most expensive in AdWords and can run up to $55 for just one click.
+Take “Insurance coverage” – insurance keywords are among the most expensive in Google Ads (formerly known as Google AdWords) and can run up to $55 for just one click.
 After that, 4 out of the 12 headers are catered to travel and accommodations, something that we see Google pushing in other ad formats such as Google Flights, the equivalent of shopping ads but for flights, and feeds that will dynamically serve Hotel & Rental listings.

 After this, 2 out of the 12 Headers go to the Education market – no surprise there since education is another of the top 10 most expensive paid search industries.
 There is also a big win here for the retail folks, who can give more detail on the brands they sell or the different styles of their products without having to take away precious ad text space.

 Unfortunately, if none of these headers apply to your industry, you won’t get much use out of this ad extension.

 Advantages and Disadvantages of Structured Snippets

 As with any ad extension, the advantages of Structured Snippets are an increase in your ad space and a bump in Quality Score by boosting your ad relevancy and click-through rate.
 This extension gives you a great opportunity to highlight important aspects of your product or service that you either couldn’t fit in your ad text or just want to emphasize again.
 Due to the theme system of the extension you are able to give your audience a further glance into what it is that you are providing to create even more enticement.
 On top of all these wins, this ad extension will still show alongside any other extensions that you have live on your ad.
 But wait, there’s more!
 The Structured Snippets can also be added on an account level.